 These oat crackers have been showing up in my kitchen since my son was a toddler.
 I was always looking for a healthy alternative to the salty, store-bought cracker he loved.

-When I found a version of this recipe and discovered how easy they were to make myself, they quickly become a staple.
+When I found a version of this recipe and discovered how easy they were to make myself, they quickly became a staple.

 My son is now in college — and I’m still making these homemade crackers.

 The original recipe came from Laurel’s Kitchen cookbook.
 I’ve relied on this cookbook for years and always have it accessible.
 It’s a vintage classic that definitely still deserves a place in a cookbook library.